CrispenGari/dataloom-py/README.md

 ### Syncing Tables

 Syncing tables involves the process of creating tables from models and saving them to a database.
 After defining your tables, you will need to synchronize your database tables using the `sync` method.

+#### 1. The `sync` method.

 This method enables you to create and save tables into the database.
 For instance, if you have two models, `User` and `Post`, and you want to synchronize them with the database, you can achieve it as follows:

 ```py
 tables = sqlite_loom.sync([Post, User], drop=True, force=True)